-This report is the Annual Report for the period July 2012 - June 2013 by the Taranaki Regional Council on the monitoring programme associated with resource consents held by Shell Exploration NZ Limited [SENZL].
-The Company operates a petrochemical production station, and adjacent wellsite, situated on Lower Otaraoa Road at Motunui, in the Waipapa and Manu catchments.
+This report is the Annual Report for the period July 2013 - June 2014 by the Taranaki Regional Council on the monitoring programme associated with resource consents held by Shell Exploration NZ Limited [SENZL].
+The Company operates a petrochemical production station and adjacent wellsite situated on Lower Otaraoa Road at Motunui, in the Waipapa and Manu catchments.

-This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consents held by SENZL that relate to discharges of water within the Waipapa and Manu catchments and the discharges of waste to land, consents for the occupation of the coastal marine area and maintenance of offshore structures, and the air discharge permits to cover emissions to air from the site.
+This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consents held by SENZL that relate to discharges of water within the Waipapa and Manu catchments and the discharge of wastes to land; consents for the occupation of the coastal marine area and maintenance of offshore structures; and the air discharge permits to cover emissions to air from the site.

-One of the intents of the Resource Management Act (1991) is that environmental management should be integrated across all media, so that a consent holder's use of water, air, and land should be considered from a single comprehensive environmental perspective.
+One of the intents of the Resource Management Act 1991 [RMA] is that environmental management should be integrated across all media, so that a consent holder's use of water, air, and land should be considered from a single comprehensive environmental perspective.
 Accordingly, the Taranaki Regional Council generally implements integrated environmental monitoring programmes and reports the results of the programmes jointly.
-This report discusses the environmental effects of SENZL's use of water, land and air, and is the fifth combined annual report by the Taranaki Regional Council for the onshore and offshore Pohokura facilities.
+This report discusses the environmental effects of the Company's use of water, land and air, and is the sixth combined annual report by the Taranaki Regional Council for the onshore and offshore Pohokura facilities.